Our courses aim to support, inspire and create new opportunities.

 Reading English Literature

 This course aims to be enjoyable introduction to the study of classic and modern literature.
 Share your ideas, explore poetry and gain a greater understanding of Shakespeare.
-Application deadline Monday, 10 December 2018.
+Application details will be available in July.

 Mastering English Literature